-Experience the best of the Pacific Coast!
+Experience the best of the Pacific Coast while riding one of the most spectacular bicycle routes in the world.
 On this amazing cycling trip your group will pedal along the famously beautiful coasts of Oregon and California.
-Miles of beaches and bluffs, endless ocean vistas, ancient redwood forests, and rolling farmlands…these are the scenes that make the Pacific Coast one of the most spectacular bicycle routes in the world.
-Along the way, you’ll also take a surf lesson on a California beach and lend a helping hand on a service project in Redwoods National Park.
+Miles of beaches and bluffs, endless ocean vistas, ancient redwood forests, and rolling farmlands…these are the scenes that make the Pacific Coast one of the most stunning adventure locations in the country.
+Along the way, you’ll also take a surf lesson on a California beach and lend a helping hand on a service project in Northern California.
 Three weeks and 600 miles later, you’ll beam with pride as your group crosses the Golden Gate Bridge, the final jewel in your crown on this exciting point-to-point, biking adventure.

 Oregon Coast & Surfing